Easy Vegan White Bean Dip

 Can I use canned beans for white bean dip?

-• Yes, canned beans are perfect for making white bean dip since they’re already cooked and soft enough to mash by hand.
+Yes!
+Canned beans are ideal for white bean dip since they’re already cooked and soft enough to mash by hand.
+Heating the beans slightly before mashing makes the process even easier, and the starchy liquid from the can helps thicken the dip naturally.

 Can I make white bean dip ahead of time?